apptentive/apptentive-ios/README.md

 # PrefixedJSONKit

-PrefixedJSONKit is a fork of JSONKit which prefixes the symbols in JSONKit for easy embedding in static libraries to avoid conflicts with other uses of JSONKit in the same library.
+PrefixedJSONKit is a fork of JSONKit which prefixes the symbols in JSONKit for easy embedding in static libraries to avoid conflicts with other uses of JSONKit in the same binary.

 To use, set a preprocessor macro for `JSONKIT_PREFIX`, for example: `JSONKIT_PREFIX=EXAMPLE_`.
 Now, all external JSONKit symbols will be prefixed with "EXAMPLE_", so `JSONDecoder` would become `EXAMPLE_JSONDecoder`.